 If you do a rapid antigen test, false positives are quite rare, so a positive result is considered confirmation you have COVID-19.
 But a negative result from an antigen test is false about half the time, so if you get a negative antigen test result, it is recommended that you schedule PCR testing and stay home until you receive a negative result.

 - Positive Cases

-Once the school year is in session, if a student tests positive for an active case of COVID-19, parents must report that to the school.
+During the academic year, if a student tests positive for an active case of COVID-19, parents must report that to the school.

 Whenever a district staff member tests positive for an active case of COVID-19, they must report that to their supervisor.

-Each school has one or more case trackers who have completed a certification course from Johns Hopkins.
+Each school has one or more case trackers.
 They need to know:

 The date the sample was taken that later tested positive for COVID-19.

 The date on which any COVID-19 signs or symptoms developed.